 The path to the googlemock distribution, for use with Google Test-based unit tests.
-The option value is the path to the distribution Zip file.
+The option value is the path to the distribution zip file.
 Alternatively, set the WITH_GMOCK environment variable to the path name.
-It is also possible to use -DENABLE_DOWNLOADS=1, in which case CMake downloads the distribution from GitHub.
+It is also possible to use -DENABLE_DOWNLOADS=1, so that CMake downloads the distribution from GitHub.

-If you build MySQL without the Google Test unit tests (by configuring wihout WITH_GMOCK), CMake displays a message indicating how to download it.
+If you build MySQL without the Google Test unit tests (by configuring without WITH_GMOCK), CMake displays a message indicating how to download it.